 Applications will be reviewed by the Warburg Librarian, members of the Warburg Library staff and the Warburg Institute Deputy Director for Research.
 Successful applicants will be notified by Monday, 1 May 2017 and will have up to one year to use their award.
 They must submit a brief report upon the completion of their visit.

-To apply, please send the following using the online recruitment system:
+To apply, please send the following using the online recruitment system in one document:

 · A personal statement describing how the library collections will be beneficial to the applicant’s research (no more than one page)